AbsoluteZero-ljz/appweb/samples/login-form/README.md

 login-form Sample
 ===

 This sample shows how to configure a secure web form-based login with a simple web page UI.
-This sample uses the a web form for entering username and password credentials.
+This sample uses the a web form for entering username and password credentials and does not require any specific web framework.

 This sample uses:

 * Https for encryption of traffic for login forms
 * Automatic redirection to a login page and logged out page
 * Automatic use of https for login forms and http once logged in
 * Self-signed certificate.
 You should obtain a real certificate.